You’re excited about getting started on increasing your home’s value, and we get it!

-Groom+Style have created a graphic of the highest-returning renovation investments according to Remodeling.
+Your House Garden has created a graphic of the highest-returning renovation investments according to Remodeling.
 Check out Remodeling’s regional and city-based information so that you can get a sense of the best remodels for your location.

 Honorable mentions include siding replacement (76.7 percent ROI) and vinyl window replacement (74.3 percent ROI).
 In addition, the long-term market rewards investments which improve energy efficiency and safety.